We love Modesto so that our city will be forever changed!

 With a lot of dreaming and planning came our first Love Modesto on March 7, 2009.
 We were hoping for 100 people and more than 1,200 people showed up to love our city in practical ways.
-We’ve done this 12 more times since then and have helped more than 60 cities.
-Over 90,000 people have been involved … young, old, abled, disabled; people from a church or no church at all.
-Around 315,000 volunteer hours have been donated – this is over $7.4 million dollars in service (independentsector.org) that we’ve given to our communities!
+We’ve done these volunteer days 9 years now and have helped more than 60 other cities.
+Over 111,000 people have been involved … young, old, abled, disabled; people from a church or no church at all.
+Around 388,500 volunteer hours have been donated – this is over $9.4 million dollars in service (independentsector.org) that we’ve given to our communities!
 At these community-wide volunteer days, people engage in a variety of projects, including offering food to the hungry, visiting convalescent homes, donating blood, building a house with Habitat for Humanity, and working in city parks and schools, among other opportunities.

 Here are some of the stories:

 “What a day!
 I think yesterday was probably the biggest special event day Modesto has ever had (I’ve lived here since 1971).”

 “I got to be part of the parks & offer Danish & lemonade to people out there suffering as I was once 3 years ago.
 I got to share a bit of my experience, strength & hope and let them know that there’s help out there and that people do care.”